How to start a car valeting business

 Work out how much you’ll charge

 A Startups member notes charging £6 for normal vehicle washing, which can go up to £20 for a big van with interiors done.
 By keeping a record of services (you could consider a simple CRM) you can work out what additional offerings are most popular.
 You could consider developing a billing scheme for regular customers.
-Bear in mind that you might need to consider taking card payments (take a look at our guide to the best mobile card payment devices).
+Bear in mind that you might need to consider taking card payments (take a look at our guide to the best card machines and readers).
 Remember that you will need to keep a record of what you earn (an spend) for the tax man.

 Keir also warns that you need to think carefully about your price point to ensure you attract customers: “When I initially set up my car care company I tried to undercut the competition; this backfired for me.
 Don't underprice to get work; people don’t mind paying more for a better service.
 Don’t overcharge though; people aren’t going to use your business until you have a good reputation”.